Krassnig/CodeDraw/INTRODUCTION.md

 ## Debugging CodeDraw and InstantDraw

-When debugging CodeDraw in Intellij, Intellij stops the entire program including the CodeDraw window, which then freezes.
+If you debug CodeDraw with Intellij, Intellij stops the entire program including the CodeDraw window, which then freezes.
 To stop the debugger from stopping all threads, only the main thread should be stopped.
 This can be done by: